Jarred Kelenic Player Props: Mariners vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff is fourth in MLB with a collective 9.6 strikeouts per nine innings.
+- The Astros pitching staff ranks third in the league with a collective 9.7 strikeouts per nine innings.

-- The Astros' 3.20 team ERA ranks second across all MLB pitching staffs.
+- The Astros' 3.23 team ERA ranks second across all league pitching staffs.

 - The Astros allow the eighth-fewest home runs in baseball (31 total, one per game).

-- Javier makes the start for the Astros, his seventh of the season.
-He is 2-1 with a 3.48 ERA and 35 strikeouts in 33 2/3 innings pitched.
+- France gets the call to start for the Astros, his first of the season.

-- The righty last pitched on Saturday against the Philadelphia Phillies, when he went 5 2/3 innings, allowing three earned runs while giving up seven hits.
+- The righty is pitching in his MLB debut.
+He's 28 years old.

 © 2023 Data Skrive.
 All rights reserved.